flarcher/log_access_reader/README.md

 * Reading of a configuration file (although in a legacy _properties_ format) whose located can be given as an argument.
 * Configuration of the date-time pattern through a parameter `DATE_TIME_FORMAT`.
 For now, the *LogFileDateExt* access log configuration value can not be used, and the configuration supports only patterns defined according the [Java conventions](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#patterns).
 But the value can still be changed depending on *LogFileDateExt* value.
 * Use a _Duration_ syntax for configuration argument instead of milliseconds counts.
 Duration information in configuration entries can have values like `23m` (for 23 minutes) or `1m30s` (for one minute and 30 seconds).
+* Display stats at a configurable rate for the latest metrics of a greater period of time.
+By default, we print  each second the statistics about the last 10 seconds.
+*

 ## Technical remarks

 * There is a robustness/support related to timezone changes (because the timezone offset is read while parsing)
+* There is a simple thread-model (reader, main, display)
 * It uses aggregation of information in order to reduce memory usage and memory allocation.
 The gathered information related to a single access log (class `AccessLogLine`) has only a short-term live in the application.
 The `AccessLogLine` instances are not stored in any collection but are aggregated as soon as possible in classes implementing `Consumer<AccessLogLine>` being `StaticticAggregator` and `TimeBuckets`.
 These classes aggregate access log information and each instance is related to a whole range of time.
 * With a given configuration, the memory consumption is intended to be stable over time.
 The 2-step aggregations (the first step running over the main idle time, then a second iterating for displayed statistics and alerts over 10 seconds by default) make sure to remove the oldest information (typically being more than 10s old with default configuration)
 * A limit about memory use can be configured.
 A possibly size-growing collection is related to the count of sections in statistics.
 A huge number of different sections in access log files can increase the memory consumption significantly.
 In order to address this, the arguments `MAX_SECTION_COUNT_RATIO` and `TOP_SECTION_COUNT` define a maximum count of sections held in memory, so that we can cap the memory consumption according to the gathering of _top sections statistics_.
 The lower is the `MAX_SECTION_COUNT_RATIO` value, the bigger is the risk to miss some information related to the _top sections parts_ (however global statistics will stay true in all cases).
 About (only) the _top sections_ dislpay , the trade-off between precision/correctness and memory consumption explains the reason why the `MAX_SECTION_COUNT_RATIO` exists.
+* The metrics aggregation mechanism is shared by the statistics display mechanism and the alerting

 ## Next steps